stefanadisurya/bunga-express/README.md

 ## KMG BungaExpress

 A marketplace to sell & buy flowers.
 Made with Laravel 7.
+Developed by:
+- Stefan Adisurya (stefanadisurya)
+- Brellian Jordi (jordi101ok)